 A home likely will increase in value

-You can help preserve your home’s value with regular maintenance to keep it in good condition.
-Many homeowners also renovate or upgrade key features to give their homes a value boost.
+You can help preserve your home’s value with regular maintenance.
+Many homeowners also renovate or upgrade home features to boost property values.

 More-predictable housing costs

 If you’re used to renting, then you know rent can — and often does — increase.
-Just how much the property owner legally can raise the rent depends on where you live.
-These increases can be frustrating and expensive, but homeownership offers a way around it.
+How much the property owner can legally raise the rent depends on where you live.
+These increases can be frustrating and expensive, but homeownership offers an alternative.

 Buying a home with a fixed-rate mortgage locks in the interest rate for the life of the loan.
 This means your monthly mortgage payment — excluding insurance and taxes — will remain the same as long as you have that loan.
-Having a fixed interest rate on your mortgage helps stabilize your housing costs and provides some peace of mind that you can afford your home as long as you own it.
+Having a fixed interest rate on your mortgage helps provide peace of mind that your monthly housing costs won’t increase without warning.

 Homeowners can do what they want with the property

-Renters lack control over how well the buildings and grounds are maintained.
-Property owners also usually set rules about what renters can do to a home, and often prohibit repainting the walls or removing carpets.
+Renters lack control over how well the building and grounds are maintained.
+Landlords also usually set rules about what renters can do to a property, and may prohibit tenants from repainting the walls or removing carpets without permission.

 Owning a home means you’re the boss, especially if you’re not subject to the rules of a homeowners association.
 You can repaint the exterior and interior, upgrade the appliances, remodel, add a pool — you name it.
 Buying a home gives you autonomy to make changes to your property.